i-doit/knowledge-base/docs/en/automation-and-integration/cli/console/index.md

     addon-activate                      Activate add-on
     addon-deactivate                    Deactivate add-on
     addon-install                       Install add-on
+    addon-uninstall                     Deactivate add-on
     addon-list                          Shows list of installed addons
     addon-uninstall                     Deactivate add-on
     admin-center-password-reset         With this command you can reset the Admin-Center password auth-cleanup                        Cleanup all auth paths
-    clear-credentials                   It removes both attributes username and password from the users "login" category completion                          Dump the shell completion script
+    clear-credentials                   It removes both attributes username and password from the users "login" category compile-documents                   Allows to compile one or multiple documents completion                          Dump the shell completion script
     contracts-outdated                  Updates status of outdated contracts
     extend-contracts                    Automatically extend the runtime of not-cancelled contracts